-Your 18-year-old daughter is moving out of your house to be closer to the university, where she'll be attending school full-time.
+Your 18 year old daughter is moving out of your house to be closer to the university, where she'll be attending school full-time.
 Now what?
-The following is a summary of how a student's healthcare needs may be covered under several TRICARE options:
+Well TRICARE will help with health-insurance, unfortunately the empty-nest syndrome isn't covered.

 A student's healthcare needs may be covered under several TRICARE options: TRICARE Prime, TRICARE Extra, or TRICARE Standard.
 Dental care may also be covered, depending on the sponsor's status (active duty versus retired), meaning a college student may participate in either the TRICARE Dental Program or the TRICARE Retiree Dental Program.
 TRICARE covers eligible children until age 21.
 For TRICARE coverage beyond the age of 21, your college student must be enrolled full-time at an accredited institution of higher education and the sponsor must provide more than 50 percent of the student's financial support.

 Parents of children 18 years of age or over may continue to update information for their children in the Defense Enrollment Eligibility Reporting System (DEERS).
 All other requests (e.g. primary care manager change, claims information) and information handled by the regional contractor must be updated by the 18-year old child.